Houzz resets user passwords after data breach

 In that FAQ, the company said it “recently learned that a file containing some of our user data was obtained by an unauthorized third party.”
 It added: “We immediately launched an investigation and engaged with a leading forensics firm to assist in our investigation, containment, and remediation efforts.”

-The company said it was notifiying all of its users who may have been affected.
+The company said it was notifying all of its users who may have been affected.

-Houzz said some publicly visible information from a user’s Houzz profile, such as name, citiy, state, country and profile description, along with internal identifiers and fields “that have no discernible meaning to anyone outside of Houzz,” such as the region and location of the user and if they have a profile image, for example, the company said.
+Houzz said some publicly visible information from a user’s Houzz profile could be affected, such as name, city, state, country and profile description, along with internal identifiers and fields “that have no discernible meaning to anyone outside of Houzz,” such as the region and location of the user and if they have a profile image, for example, the company said.

 The company also said that usernames and scrambled passwords were also taken.